siddhartha-s/ipd/lectures/lec15/README.md

   English text or something) and so we want little changes in the input to correspond to large changes in the output.

+## Avalanche

-Avalance is an interesting one to measure.
+Avalanche is an interesting one to measure.
 Right now, we have hashing functions that produce 64 bits, but lets simplify that a little bit and look at some hashing functions that operate only on 4 bits and lets look at the "add1" function.
 This function is NOT one-way.
 But